 Applications for the fall term open in early August.
 Saint Mary’s College uses the Communication Science and Disorders Centralized Application Service (CSDCAS) application system.
 You must complete the application form, submit the application fee for CSDCAS (no additional fee is collected by Saint Mary’s), and provide all supporting documents through the CSDCAS application system.
 Please allow enough time to complete your application, including the video interview, so that it is verified by the deadline.
-The application deadline is February 1.
+The application deadline is January 15; all supporting materials must be received by February 1.

 - CSDCAS Customer Service information